 Artificial intelligence is rapidly transforming creative workflows, giving painters, illustrators, animators, musicians, and designers access to powerful assistants that can brainstorm concepts, automate tedious tasks, and open entirely new aesthetic directions.
 Rather than replacing human imagination, these systems are becoming collaborative partners that help artists move from idea to finished work with greater speed, precision, and experimentation.

-As more practitioners test emerging AI tools, they are discovering ways to integrate machine intelligence into sketching, concept development, production, and even distribution, reshaping how creative careers are built and sustained.
+As more practitioners test emerging different AI platforms, they are discovering ways to integrate machine intelligence into sketching, concept development, production, and even distribution, reshaping how creative careers are built and sustained.

 One of the most revolutionary changes is how quickly artists can now move from a vague idea to a concrete visual or narrative direction.
 Instead of spending hours generating thumbnails or mood boards, creators can input short text prompts and receive dozens of variations in minutes.